Richardflores009/code-quiz/README.md

 ## Description
 ******************************************************************************************************************************************************************************************************************************

-This deployed application link contains a pre-existing website that's code has been refracted.
-On the HTML side semantic elements were added and HTML elements were made to follow a logical structure that is independent of styling. images have accessibility attributes and headings fall into sequential order.
-Lastly I have added a concise descriptive title for the webpage.
+This deployed application link contains a code quiz that when you click the start button the timer will start and you are presented with questions.
+When you answer a question you are presented with another question.
+When you answer incorrectly time is deducted.
+If the questions are answered or you run out of time it is game over.
+When you finish you will enter initials and be taken to a highscore screen.

 ## Screenshot
 ******************************************************************************************************************************************************************************************************************************